 The filter runs at $1000.
 I personally will not pay for it unless I felt I needed one.

 People buy them because running your Glowforge when there are extreme temperatures outside can damage the machine.
 The weather is pretty mild where I live so the extra expense isn’t worth it to me.

 Another thing to consider is placement in your room.
 The Glowforge is big, measuring at 38″ x 20.75″ x 8.25″.
 If you get a pro model with the passthrough slot, you’ll need to put your Glowforge in place that will let the material come out the back.

 A fun thing about when you set up your Glowforge, you get to name it.
-Be be sure to think of a cool name before you buy it.
+Be sure to think of a cool name before you buy it!

 They recommend that your first project is a keychain.
-I’m the type of person who will jump in before I know how to swim.
-My first project was a pencil holder from one of their free files.
+I’m the type of person who will jump in before I know how to swim so my first project was a pencil holder from one of their free files.

-The hardest part was waiting for the print to finish.
-All you had to do was import the design and send it to be cut.
-Because I used proofgrade materials, the cut settings where already there.
+The hardest part was waiting for the print to finish because all you had to do was import the design and send it to be cut.

 The difference between the basic and the plus is that the plus has a 2x top speed.
-The plus also has a 12 month warranty over the 6 month of the basic.
+The plus also has a 12-month warranty over the 6-month warranty of the basic.